cyanraccoon/cyanraccoon.github.io/README.md

-I have no idea how this works
+I have no idea how this works please don't read the code